ivy-llc/ivy/docs/overview/deep_dive/ivy_lint.rst

 Overview
 --------

-`ivy-lint` is a specialized suite of formatters designed to ensure that code in the Ivy codebase adheres to certain standards and organization.
-The formatters under `ivy-lint` address specific concerns not covered by other standard Python formatters.
-Although currently it mainly includes the `FunctionOrderingFormatter`, plans are in motion to expand this suite to cater to other code organizational needs.
+`ivy-lint` is a specialized suite of formatters crafted for the Ivy codebase.
+It addresses unique formatting requirements not catered to by standard Python formatters.
+While the suite currently highlights the `FunctionOrderingFormatter`, we're continually expanding to include more formatters tailored to Ivy's needs.

 Existing Formatters
 -------------------